 Pro Tip: If you’re between homes for a few months, take advantage of Vivint’s deferment plan.
 This allows you to suspend your service until you’re resettled in your new home.

 It’s worth mentioning that Vivint doesn’t offer service out of the country.
 So if you’re prone to wander, think long and hard before signing with Vivint.
-But if you’re simply moving within your city, state, or within the country, reach out to Vivint 2 weeks before the big move; they’ll need to pencil you in for professional installation.
+But if you’re simply moving within your city, state, or within the country, reach out to Vivint two weeks before the big move; they’ll need to pencil you in for professional installation.

 One final note on moving with Vivint.
 Our technician Don (pictured below) told us that when we decide to move, he would personally drop by to spackle and paint any drill holes he left in our wall (if you’re reading this, Don, we’re holding you to your word).
 That’s a nice little touch and speaks to their end-to-end service.